Print Edition - 2016-08-31 | Oped

 Moreover, Article 296 (4) states, “The legislature power of the State Assembly with respect to matters set forth in Schedule 6 shall, upon the commencement of this constitution, be vested in the Legislature-Parliament set forth in Clause (1) until the State Assembly is formed.
 Any law so made shall be inoperative in relation to that State after one year of the date set forth in this constitution.”
 Schedule 6 covers 21 areas but does not state anything about provincial boundaries.
 So my argument is that the Federal Parliament where the powers of the state assemblies are vested during the transitional phase, can easily amend the constitution and revise the provincial boundaries.

 If people still think that Parliament cannot amend the constitution to revise the provincial boundaries as demanded by the agitating Madhesi, Tharu and Janajati forces, the major parties could amend Article 274 (4) itself to change the phrasing of the provision.
 If they do not want to do that, they can invoke Article 305 which provides for removing constitutional difficulties.
 As far as Article 274 is concerned, only Sub-article (1) is non-amendable.
 Article 274 (1) states, “No amendment shall be made to this constitution in a manner to be prejudicial to the sovereignty, territorial integrity, independence of Nepal and sovereignty vested in the people.”
-This means the provision related to altering the provincial boundaries can easily be amended.
+This means the provision related to altering the borders can easily be amended.

 The constitutional clause related to removing difficulties was first invoked by the previous KP Sharma Oli government when a no-trust motion was moved in Parliament against him a few weeks ago.
 Oli first argued that there was no provision for the formation of a new government under the transitional provisions of the constitution.
 His Cabinet later invoked Article 305 allowing the formation of a new government.
 The clause related to removing difficulties was invoked twice in the Interim Parliament, and the last time it was invoked was when the parties formed an Interim Council of Ministers under the then chief justice Khil Raj Regmi.